-Such an assessment might be carried out in order to understand how and why things are the way they are for you at the moment and to find the most appropriate way forward for you at this time.
+We then spend time with you, helping you to understand how and why things are the way they are for you at the moment and to find the most appropriate ways forward for you at this time.

 Meeting with your therapist in this way initially is often helpful for people who are unsure about what they might need and / or those who would like to gain a better understanding of how their past experiences might be contributing to their current difficulties.

 This approach can also be helpful for those who have received conflicting advice and / or diagnoses in the past and are feeling confused and / or frustrated, or where there have been disagreements as to the best way forward.

 Dr Maret Dymond-Basset | Clinical Psychologist and Mindfulness Teacher

 I am a Clinical Psychologist who is passionate about how we support parents in our society and how we can enrich and strengthen our families and relationships from early childhood into old age.
 I am also interested in the importance of wellbeing in the workplace, in how we gain and maintain the elusive work-life balance and mental and physical health in the fast paced, information-technology based and demanding environments within which we live and work.

 I have a doctorate in Clinical Psychology from the University of Southampton (DClinPsych), and an undergraduate psychology degree (BA Hons) and postgraduate research doctorate (PhD) in perinatal psychology from the University of Reading.
 My professional training gave me a good grounding in Cognitive-Behavioural Therapy (CBT), attachment theory and experience of Systemic / Family Therapy and Cognitive-Analytical Therapy (CAT).